 What to pack for a trip to the Dominican Republic

 Make sure to bring sensible shoe options as well!
 This is a common mistake for first-time travelers to the Caribbean.
-Tennis shoes will be necessary for things to do in the Dominican Republic onland outings available on the island.
-Sandals are always a viable option when vacationing in tropical weather, but make sure they are comfortable and sturdy enough to walk around the area of Puerto Plata.
+Tennis shoes will be necessary for things to do in the Dominican Republic such as exploring the cities.

-The best place to stay in the Dominican Republic
+The best places to stay in the Dominican Republic

 One of the most important things to do in the Dominican Republic is selecting a good hotel or resort.
 Picking the right one in Puerto Plata can be challenging.
 With many options available, it can be difficult to select the best accommodation that will enhance the experience of a trip to the Dominican Republic.
 I advise to look for lodging that offers clean amenities, private pools and excursions.